JessicaEpdx/cli-so-socratic/README.md

 It allows users to input questions, and reply to questions, and includes a manage menu for editing questions or deleting answers.

-To add a photo to a question or reply, simply type in the URL of an online image in the appropriate form box or add an image to the "images" folder and type "images/<name of your image file>"
+To add a photo to a question or reply, simply type in the URL of an online image in the appropriate form box or add an image to the "public/assets/images" folder and type "/assets/images/<name of your image file>"

-It was built in Javascript & Ember.js
+Built with Ember CLI

 ## Prerequisites